luciendgolden/evaluation-pipeline-2025/README.md

 To be able to use the pipeline you need to install the requirements.txt packages.

 > [!Warning]
 > These packages were installed using Python 3.13, in case some of the packages are not compatible with your Python version (either because the version is too recent or is not supported).
-In that case, you could either update your Python version or pip/conda install the following packages: `transformers`, `torch`, `scikit-learn`, `numpy`, `pandas`, `statsmodels`, and `nltk`.
+In that case, you could either update your Python version or pip/conda install the following packages: `transformers`, `torch`, `scikit-learn`, `numpy`, `pandas`, `statsmodels`, `datasets`, and `nltk`.

 ## Data